shatternox/cyber-stuff/notes.md

 5. Statically linked binary is OP.
 U can use for example statically linked nmap to scan internal network to Pivot to other network.
 Useful when you are trapped inside a docker and tools are very limited.
 6. Bypass 403 with 403 fuzzer.
 7. File inside a folder but we dont own it and have no permission to write or edit it?
 If it's inside folder that we owned (example our home folder) we can, delete it.
 If there's a cronjob, we can just delete it and create malicious file with the same name.
+8. X-Forwarded-For: 127.0.0.1 Can be used to access a network internally
+9. Use 443 or 80 for revshell if other port doesnt work.
+10. /dev/shm is a shared memory directory.
+11. Find VULNERABLE UN-UPDATED SOFTWARE >> apt list --upgradeable (snapd or sudo perhaps)
+12. You can spawn TTY to stabilize shell with typescript (/usr/bin/script).
+- This is useful in a very limited docker env
+ex: /usr/bin/script -qc /bin/bash /dev/null

+13. cat /proc/net/route to see if other network available.